danswart/ryb-book/115-customers-value.Rmd

 **Financial Stability**

 Honestly assess the financial stability of your business.
 If your business is financially stable, you may have more flexibility to invest in product development.
-However, if resources are limited, a <span class="darkgreen">'Listen, then Provide'</span> approach may be more practical.
+However, if resources are limited, a <span class="f4 darkgreen">'Listen, then Provide'</span> approach may be more practical.
 <br>

 Small business owners should carefully weigh these factors, taking into account their unique circumstances and goals.
 Flexibility and adaptability are also key as the business landscape evolves.
-It's often beneficial to start with a <span class="darkgreen">'Listen, then Provide'</span> approach to establish a strong customer base and then consider product-driven innovations as the business grows.
+It's often beneficial to start with a <span class="f4 darkgreen">'Listen, then Provide'</span> approach to establish a strong customer base and then consider product-driven innovations as the business grows.

 ## Choosing Your Preferred Strategy